Nkoanyane/alx-system_engineering-devops/README.md

-This is a repository for the answers for the shell basics project in the alx software engineering course.
+This is a repository for the answers for the shell  projects in the alx software engineering course.